sebhalldesigns/GSPCore-C/docs/general/Devlog.md

 Working on macOS today.
 Getting existing features implemented with new structure.

 Also started creation of the GResourceManager set of classes.

+## 22/06/2024

+Worked on GResourceManager and GRenderManager for macOS.
+Now have text rendering and image file loading working as intended.
+Next steps are to change the GResourceManager and GRawImage to create a GPU texture directly instead of holding the image data in CPU memory.
+Then need to implement orthographic view frame rendering in Metal, and start more considerations for the view graph.